ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 The core of a performance management system is a document, spreadsheet, or other workable artifact here I'll call it a competency matrix (sometimes it's also called an impact matrix or an advancement plan) that lists skills and areas of impact for each role.
 The competency matrix provides granularity, specificity, and expectations for what each skill/ impact area looks like at various levels.

-For example, an individual contributor software engineer s competency matrix may include a row for coding/feature output velocity.
+For example, an individual contributor software engineer's competency matrix may include a row for coding/feature output velocity.
 In a Level 1 to Level 5 system, the matrix would specify that for a Level 1 engineer, expectations on code velocity are X pull requests per week or the ability to close Y story points per sprint, whatever makes the most sense for your team.
 Ideally, each description is either directly measurable and specified quantitatively, or qualitatively tangible and interpreted in a consistent way by the team.
 The expectations for the remaining levels would increase incrementally and culminate in a very high bar for coding velocity at Level 5.
 In this way, with a complete competency matrix, any given team member should be able to rank themselves within each category and produce a set of rankings that would closely match those provided by their manager or peers.

-Once you've got the descriptions for each level written out, all that s left is to publish a formula to summarize rankings of individual skills into a single job level.
+Once you've got the descriptions for each level written out, all that's left is to publish a formula to summarize rankings of individual skills into a single job level.
 With that, you've got yourself a transparent, objective, measurable system any employee can use to understand their on-the-job performance and exactly where they can improve to level up.
 I provide a sample formula for this summation process in Performance Reviews, page 101.

 Keep in mind that different roles should be evaluated for different contributions to the team and should have different (though perhaps overlapping) competency matrices.
 It is especially important to create a separate matrix for management as distinct from individual contributing engineers to encourage managers to grow their skills beyond coding.